Examination of your patent application

 Validation of EP patents

-You can submit your request for validation of an EP patent via e-mail or ordinary post.
+You can submit your request for validation of an EP patent electronically, via e-mail or ordinary post.
 Request for validation requires representation by a European Patent Attorney (EPA).